Alex Heffes: Film scoring

 In 1999, after a chance meeting with Kevin Macdonald he wrote the score to the Oscar winning documentary One Day in September.
 This led to a long collaboration with Macdonald, on films such as Touching the Void, State of Play and The Last King of Scotland.
 During the production of Last King of Scotland he travelled to Uganda to produce the songs and score in the movie.
 He has worked with many notable directors including Stephen Frears (The Program), Mira Nair (Queen of Katwe), Justin Chadwick (The First Grader, Mandela: Long Walk to Freedom), Peter Webber (Emperor) and Catherine Hardwick (Red Riding Hood).
 He contributed additional arrangements to Tim Burton's Sweeney Todd.

 In 2011 he released his first solo album, Face to Face.
 The album was created by improvising on location in a series of one on one collaborations with artists such as Regina Spektor, Ryuichi Sakamoto and Tunde Jegede.
 The tracks with Matthew Barley were recorded in the Turbine Hall of the Tate Modern in London.

 He has been nominated for a Golden Globe, a BAFTA and won an Ivor Novello Award in 2012 for The First Grader.
+He composed the score for the TV series 11.22.63, which he later performed in-person for the 2017 ASCAP Screen Music Awards.

 He always conducts his own orchestral scores and frequently plays piano on his scores.